ITLady01/AthenaProjects/Project 4/Game show app/README.md

 # Project 4 Game show app
  Project 4 Game show app

-This are the changes that I made in my CSS and HTML file:
+These are the changes that I made in my CSS and HTML file:

 1) In the variables section, I changed the ---color-win to rgb(180, 120, 207) light pink.